dzyla/Follow_Relion_gracefully/README.md

   --w W       Wait time in seconds between refreshes.
 Adjust accordingly to the expected time of the iteration.
 If the time is up and there no new classification results plots will freeze
 ```

-Double click the .py file and chose the directory where the classification or refinement has already been started.
-Opened window will update as soon as the iteration is finished.
+Run from command line with the destnation directory.
+Browser window should open with the classification statistics and will update as soon as the iteration is finished.

 ---Update---